tnVn1995/Statistics/MCRV/README.md

-# Senior Thesis - Multiple Categorical Random Variable
+# Senior Thesis - Multiple Categorical Random Variable (Incomplete)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Mind and body practices may be used to improve health and well-being or to help manage symptoms of health problems.
 The 2012 National Health Interview Survey collected information about Americans’ top 3 commonly used modalities and whether using each modality